-The best bowling performance in Test history - according to the Wisden 100.
-Hugh Tayfield tops the list for his match-winning efforts in the fourth Test against England in Johannesburg on this day.
+One of the greatest bowling performances in Test history: Hugh Tayfield's match-winning effort in the fourth Test against England in Johannesburg on this day.
 England needed 232 to take a 3-0 lead with one to play and were cruising at 147 for 2, but Tayfield chipped away and ended up with 9 for 113.
 He bowled throughout the last day, sending down 35 eight-ball overs in a row.
 With England still 17 runs adrift, Tayfield had Peter Loader caught on the boundary by his brother Arthur, who was fielding as substitute.
 "Toey" was chaired off the field, and for good measure he took a six-for in the next match to give South Africa an unlikely share of the series.

 The end of the road for two of Australia's greatest cricketers.
 Neil Harvey finished off with a brace of twenties, and Alan Davidson with six wickets, in the drawn fifth Test against England in Sydney.
 The series ended 1-1: the first five-match series in Australia to be drawn.
 Harvey closed with 6149 runs, and Davidson with 1328 runs and 186 wickets, the last - AC Smith, caught by Bobby Simpson - with his final ball.